Ascending the town icon.

 Starting from the trailhead parking area shortly after sunrise, an ascent of Pyramid Mountain commences with a relaxing ride around Pyramid Lake until the fire road begins its steady 1,500ft climb through the forest to the “fork”; which lies 8km away and gives the visitor the option between Pyramid Mountain (left) and a scenic lookout from the Palisade (right).
 From there the trail steepens as the last 4km of the fire road sees would-be climbers gain an additional 1,060ft in elevation before reaching a large, open meadow where the bike portion comes to an end.

 The meadow at the mountain's foot provides a great vantage point from which to plan a route.
 There's a fork in the path shortly after passing the cairn; one that heads up and left along a small drainage, and another that heads horizontally to the right.
-You want to take the left.
+You want to take a left.
 The climb from there rises quickly above the treeline, ascends through brawny patches of vegetation, and then clambers through a field of broken rock; where carefully laid steps swiftly leads one to the open “shoulder” area of the mountain.
 It's there, 1,200ft above the meadow below, that one gets their first taste of strong alpine winds, and their first views of Mt.
 Zengel, Mt.
 Kinross, and the Cairngorm across the valley.

 Even from that vantage point, the route to the peak appears deceptively easy.
 Traversing the shoulder is both relaxing and rewarding, a welcome respite after 4-5 hours of climbing, and a necessary morale boost before subjecting oneself to the challenging debris field that follows.